Rho Aurigae

-Rho Aurigae (ρ Aur, ρ Aurigae) is the Bayer designation for a binary star system in the northern constellation of Auriga.
-It is faintly visible to the naked eye with an apparent visual magnitude of +5.22.
-Judging by parallax measurements, this system is approximately 630 ly distant from the Earth, give or take a 30-light-year margin of error.
+Rho Aurigae is a binary star system in the northern constellation of Auriga.
+Its name is a Bayer designation that is Latinized from ρ Aurigae, and abbreviated Rho Aur or ρ Aur.
+This system is faintly visible to the naked eye with an apparent visual magnitude of +5.22.
+Judging by parallax measurements, this system is approximately 630 ly distant from the Earth, give or take a 20-light-year margin of error.
+It is drifting further away from the Sun with a radial velocity of +16 km/s.

-System

 ρ Aurigae is a single-lined spectroscopic binary system; the presence of a companion object is revealed by shifts in the stellar spectrum.
 The pair orbit each other with a period of 34.49 days and an orbital eccentricity of 0.10.

 The primary component of this system is a B-type main-sequence star defined as a standard star for the stellar classification of B5 V. The deduced mass of the secondary and the lack of evidence for it in the spectrum suggest it may be a B- or A-type star somewhat less luminous than the primary.

 Name

-Rho Aurigae, along with λ Aur and μ Aur, were Kazwini's Al Ḣibāʽ (ألحباع), the Tent.
-According to the catalogue of stars in the Technical Memorandum 33-507 – A Reduced Star Catalog Containing 537 Named Stars, Al Ḣibāʽ were the title for three stars: λ Aur as Al Ḣibāʽ I, μ Aur as Al Ḣibāʽ II and σ Aur as Al Ḣibāʽ III.

 In Chinese, 咸池 (Xián Chí), meaning Pool of Harmony, refers to an asterism consisting of ρ Aurigae, λ Aurigae and HD 36041.
 Consequently, the Chinese name for ρ Aurigae itself is 咸池一 (Xián Chí yī, the First Star of Pool of Harmony).